 What Makes People Stay: How to Hold On to Your Best and Brightest Talent

-Job mobility – moving from job to job and company to company – has become easier than ever and networks like LinkedIn provide the engine for plenty of job movement and career growth for employees, and a treasure trove of talent for employers.
+Job mobility – moving from job to job and company to company – has become easier than ever.
+Networks like LinkedIn make it simple for employees to find new opportunities and employers can find the talent they need at the push of a button.

-Generation also matters to job mobility and retention.
-In our study, 41% of those who have switched jobs in the last 2 years are Millennials, and only 11% are Boomers.
-Conversely, Boomers are more than twice as likely as Millennials to have not switched jobs in the last 2 years.
-Implication: When you’re seeking to retain talent, it may be a good idea to focus on Millennials, especially.
+With trends like these, it may be a good idea to focus on Millennials in particular when you’re seeking to retain talent.
 Get to know them over coffee, learn about their interests, ensure they’re working on projects that energize them, and consider connecting them to other generations through mentorship relationships.

-In addition, we learned something about salaries.
-Switching jobs apparently pays.
-41% of job switchers have an annual salary of $100,000, compared with 27% percent of non-switchers.
-Implication: Ensure that compensation is fair and market-priced so that employees aren’t motivated to walk out the door based on their salary.
+Salary is also an important part of the equation when it comes to talent retention.
+Switching jobs pays; 41% of job switchers have an annual salary of $100,000, compared with 27% percent of non-switchers.
+To hold on to top talent, ensure that compensation is fair and market-priced so that employees aren’t motivated to walk out the door based on their salary.

-And finally, our study showed that active job candidates have between 4-10 years of experience at their current companies.
-It’s apparently in that 4-10 year window when employees are most likely to move to other opportunities.
-Implication: In terms of retention, it’s important to pay attention to all employees all the time, but within the 4-10 year window, it may be especially wise to connect and ensure that employees feel valued, know how their work matters to the organization, and have a sense of their growth and potential with the company.
+In terms of retention, it’s important to pay attention to all employees, but it may be especially wise to connect with employees within that 4-10 year window.
+Ensure that they feel valued, understand how their work contributes to the organization, and have a sense of their growth and potential with the company.

-Ultimately, it’s about the bigger picture of Workplace Vitality and creating a place that is vibrant, thriving, and alive with potential at the intersection of engagement, collaboration, well-being, and productivity.
+Ultimately, employee retention is all about creating a workplace culture that fosters engagement, collaboration, well-being, and productivity.
 Holding on to the best and brightest talent is important to any company’s success, especially when employees are more mobile than ever.
-This kind of data points the way toward the approaches that help ensure they stay around.
+The data from our survey helps points the way toward the approaches that help ensure they stay around.